employees holding a meeting at the office

 For businesses in any niche, there are a number of individual professionals with specialized expertise that help their respective businesses grow.
 Revenue Operations, also known as RevOps, is an umbrella term covering a wide range of these professionals that focus on handling leads, moving them along the business’s sales and marketing funnels, and nurturing high-quality leads for the best possible chance of a sale.
 Sales development representatives (SDRs) and business development representatives (BDRs) are two particularly important roles under RevOps.

-Sales development representatives and business development representatives are typically roles that are implemented in an early sales career and focus on generating new client leads.
+Sales development representatives and business development representatives, including sales executives, are typically roles that are implemented in an early sales career and focus on generating new client leads.

 In this quick guide, we’ll dive into everything you need to know about what BDR is, what SDR stands for in sales, and much more.
 Let’s start by breaking down the core definitions of BDR and SDR.